 The Haveli of Mirza Ghalib AKA Ghalib ki Haveli is a 300-year-old mansion situated in the lanes of Old Delhi where the 19th-century poet Mirza Ghalib used to reside.
-Now a heritage site, this stone mansion has been converted into a museum that displays the prominent poet’s handwritten poetry, and it was here where he wrote some of his most popular gazals and couplets.
+Now a heritage site, this stone mansion has been converted into a museum that displays the prominent poet’s handwritten poetry, and it was here where he wrote some of his most popular ghazals and couplets.
 Truly a visual treat, those who visit this mansion will also get a glimpse of old Mughal architecture, as well as, the poet’s own journals and letters.
-So if you’re the poetic sorts, do drop by here to get inspired!
+So if you’re the poetic sort, do drop by here to get inspired!

 Where | Haveli Of Mirza Ghalib - 2469, Gali Captain, Baradari, Balli Maran

 Bhardwaj Lake is an untouched and isolated lake in the heart of Asola Wildlife Sanctuary and we can bet that not many of you knew of its existence.
 The lake makes for the perfect weekend trek or cycle trip with your friends’ gang.
 So, If you’re planning an excursion here, it’s best that you come in large groups, keeping in mind the safety aspect.
 It also comes with an astounding view so don’t forget to bring along your cameras for those perfect ‘gram pictures!

 Where | Bhardwaj Lake - Asola Wildlife Sanctuary, Asola

 Picture Credits: enroute_indian_history_